DECE2183/libGUI/README.md

 # libGUI
-Universal GUI library with styles support.
+Universal GUI library with styles support for Arduino/PlatformIO.